-In line with the teaching of Jesus and the Vision for Education, we believe that it is essential that all children are shown that they are cared for and respected across school.
+We believe that it is essential that all children are shown that they are cared for and respected across school.
 Educating the whole child also includes teaching children about anti-bullying.

 We believe that all people are made in the image of God and are unconditionally loved by God.
 Everyone is equal and we treat each other with dignity and respect.
 Our school is a place where everyone should be able to flourish in a loving and hospitable community.